 Mentors come in many varieties.
 Anyone who’s been through some form of higher learning has probably been influenced by a teacher or professor.
-You may remember a magical mentor inspired you to think differently or be different.
-To this day, I owe much of my passion for writing to my senior English teacher from high school.
+You may remember a magical mentor who inspired you to think differently or be different.
+To this day, I owe much of my passion for writing to my senior English teacher from high school, Mrs. Geneva Curry.

 His answer was “To present and teach my best material, but no one learns.”
 Let that sink in a minute.

 Here’s a well-respected professor who had people clamoring to attend his lectures.
 His fear was teaching and no one learns.

 What did he mean by that?
 He meant having an audience that was somehow closed to learning.